hpc/charliecloud/doc/dev.rst

 pull
 ~~~~

-Images pulled from a registry have their OCI metadata stored in two different
+Images pulled from registries have their OCI metadata, i.e., contents of
-files.
-First, the original contents of :code:`config.json` are stored as
+:code:`config.json`, stored in two different files.
+First, the original
-:code:`/ch/config.pulled.json` in the image filesystem.
-Second, the metadata we
+:code:`config.json` is stored as :code:`/ch/config.pulled.json` in the image
-care about, e.g., a subset of :code:`config.json`, is stored as
+filesystem.
+Second, the metadata we care about, a subset of
-:code:`/ch/metadata.json` in the image filsystem.
+:code:`config.json`, is stored as :code:`/ch/metadata.json` in the image
+filsystem.

-Below are the subset of keys we are interested in from :code:`config.json`
+The subset of key value pairs we are interested in are as follows.

 .. code-block:: javascript